jarkin0513/Java-Barcodes/README.md

 <br> The UPCA encoding handles the input of an 11 digit UPCA product code into a 95 digit long binary representation.
 The UPCA decoding handles turning a 95 digit long binary representation back into its UPCA product code format. </br>
 <br> The QR code generator allows for users to input a URL and see the generated QR code for the associated URL displayed within the application window. </br>

+> **Note**: This project was originally part of a private GitLab repository and has been migrated to GitHub as an independent repository.
+As a result, the commit history starts from the migration point.

 ## Developer Documentation
 <dl>
 <dt> POSTNET and UPCA Encoder / Decoder </dt>